simulogics/prosperousuniverse-docs/content/wiki/miscellaneous/_index.md

 ## APEX chat commands

 The APEX chat has a number of special functions.
-- **Linking companies**: Preceding any company code with the dollar sign *$* will make it clickable in the chat window and link to the company profile.
+- **Linking companies**: Preceding any company code with the dollar sign `$` will make it clickable in the chat window and link to the company profile.
-- **Linking licensees**: Preceding any person's name with the @ sign will make it clickable in the chat window and link to the licensee's profile.
+- **Linking licensees**: Preceding any person's name with the `@` sign will make it clickable in the chat window and link to the licensee's profile.
+-  **Linking commodity price information**: Posting a commodity's ticker together with a commodity exchange code (for example `HE3.CI1`) will display the current price information for that commodity.

 {{% about-this-page %}}